Quick Links: Table of Contents

 See below the figure that compares the different poodle sizes:

-On the other hand, Cockapoos weigh From under 6 to over 19 pounds when fully grown.
+On the other hand, Cockapoos weigh 6 to 19 pounds when fully grown.
 Cockapoos are From under 10 to over 15 inches tall at the should when fully grown.

 Price of Poodle versus Price of Cockapoo

 The average price of the Standard Poodle puppy is $1980.
 The price of the Standard Poodle typically ranges from $1400 – $2500.
 However, the price of a Standard Poodle can be as low as $200 and as high as $15000.
 We obtained this price information by reviewing the prices of 2524 Standard Poodle puppies listed for sale from various sources.

 The average price of the Miniature Poodle puppy is $2500.
 The price of the Miniature Poodle typically ranges from $1500 – $3000.
 However, the price of a Miniature Poodle can be as low as $350 and as high as $15000.
 We obtained this price information by reviewing the prices of 1190 Miniature Poodle puppies listed for sale from various sources.